Jasper Helder is a partner in the international trade practice.

 Practice & Background

 Mr. Helder’s practice focuses on international trade and corporate compliance matters addressing economic sanctions, export controls, customs, antibribery and anti-money laundering (AML).
 He also advises on other aspects of trade regulation, such as trade remedies, free trade agreements and rules of origin.
 His practice further includes EU customs compliance, notably customs classification (including Binding Tariff Information) and customs valuation/transfer pricing.
 In addition, he counsels on the compliance aspects of third-party contracts (for instance, with agents, distributors and intermediaries) and related third-party compliance reviews.
 He has particular experience with regard to Russia and the Middle East, and the antibribery/AML aspects of humanitarian (food/medicine) distribution in sanctioned countries.
-Mr. Helder has been commended in the 2013-2016 editions of Chambers Global, Who’s Who Legal (2010-2016) Trade and Customs lawyers, and Legal Media Group’s Expert Guide for International Trade (2010-2016).
+Mr. Helder has been commended in the 2017 edition of Legal 500 UK, 2013-2017 editions of Chambers Global, Who’s Who Legal (2010-2017) Trade and Customs lawyers, and Legal Media Group’s Expert Guide for International Trade (2010-2016).

 Mr. Helder’s focus is on economic sanctions and EU export controls (dual-use and military products and technologies).
 He frequently assists U.S. clients with their EU compliance issues, and advises a range of multinationals on EU and U.N. sanctions compliance for countries such as Iran, Russia and Syria, and on interaction with U.S. sanctions, as well as on the interaction between EU and U.S. export controls rules (such as the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR).